tailhook/quire/doc/developer.rst

    command-line-incr: --incr
    command-line-decr --incr

-May be used to incement the value in the configuration file.
-They are applied after parsing the configuration file, and *set* options (regardless of the order of the command-line options).
+May be used to increment the value in the configuration file.
+They are applied after parsing the configuration file, and *set*-style options (regardless of the order of the command-line options).
 Mostly useful for log-level or similar things.
 The value printed using ``--config-print`` option includes all incr/decr arguments applied.

+All integer values support parsing different :ref:`bases <integers>` (e.g.
+``0xA1`` for hexadecimal 161) and :ref:`units <units>` (e.g. ``1M`` for one
+million)

 Boolean Type